Meth Rehab Center

 Methamphetamine is a highly addictive stimulant drug.
 A stimulant causes an increase in activity in the central nervous system resulting in greater alertness, higher blood pressure, a faster heart rate, and rapid breathing.
 While there are medical reasons to use stimulants, these are also drugs that are commonly abused, often to stay awake and be more alert or to get “a high.”

 - Methamphetamine is listed as a Schedule II controlled substance by the Drug Enforcement Administration because of the high potential for abuse and dependence.

 - Abuse of methamphetamine is generally in decline, but there are regional variations.
 Parts of the Midwest still have a lot of meth use among residents.

-- Meth can be used as a white powder or pill, but is also abused in crystalized form.
+- Meth can be used as a white powder or pill but is also abused in crystallized form.
 This is known referred to as crystal meth or ice.
 Other street names for meth and crystal meth are crystal, speed, crank, shards, and chalk.